cabloy/zova/zova-docs/guide/techniques/env/introduction.md

 Zova exposes env variables on the special `process.env` object, which are statically replaced at build time

+Zova loads environment files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios

 ## meta & .env file

 Zova uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`: